Agkistrodon contortrix phaeogaster: Treatment

 CroFab antivenin has been used successfully to treat Osage copperhead bites, although a lack of complete cross-tolerance requires careful administration and close supervision during the full course of treatment to ensure that the lowest effective dose is administered (a lower dose would not fully treat the envenomation, and a higher dose may be particularly dangerous to children, the elderly, and infirm adults).
 Not uncommonly, opiate/opioid narcotic analgesics (ex. morphine, fentanyl), muscle relaxerss (ex. diazepam, tizanidine, orphenadrine), and broad-spectrum antibiotics are administered.
 A few days' supply of weaker analgesics and muscle relaxers may be prescribed for the patient to control pain after he or she returns home as the pain resolves completely within one to three days.
 Patients also receive a prescription for an intensive antibiotic therapy, which much be taken until the supplies are depleted, giving the drug enough time to fully treat any opportunistic infections resulting from the bite wounds or other transmission methods which the victim's weakened immune system cannot defend against.
 Failing to take the antibiotics until the prescription is depleted can cause the bacteria to "rebound" in a new form, possessing a greater resistance to antibiotics (MRSA developed through this process).

 Antivenin availability

-CroFab antivenin is effective in treating A. c. phaeogaster bites, but it may cause severe anaphylactic shock and should not be used in any individuals allergic to anything contained within the formula, unless the allergy is limited to nonlethal grievances such as rashes and itching.
+CroFab antivenin is effective in treating A.C. phaeogaster bites, but it may cause severe anaphylactic shock and should not be used in any individuals allergic to anything contained within the formula, unless the allergy is limited to nonlethal grievances such as rashes and itching.
 One other exception to this occurs when the envenomation is so severe that the victims' doctors determine this risk of death from envenomation outweighs the risk of inducing anaphylaxis in a critically ill patient.
-A major shortage of CroFab existed in the U.S., and the vials which are available are exorbitantly priced, leading many doctors to negate the use of the antivenin in many patients whose bite resulted in extreme suffering, but does not present any life-threatening symptoms (in these situations, palliative care and symptomatic/supportive treatment approaches are used, instead).
+A major shortage of CroFab existed in the U.S., and the vials which were available were exorbitantly priced, leading many doctors to negate the use of the antivenin in many patients whose bite resulted in extreme suffering.
+However, they did not present any life-threatening symptoms (in these situations, palliative care and symptomatic/supportive treatment approaches were used, instead).